-Given an AF F and a set of arguments E, deciding whether $E \in stb(F)$ is in P and deciding whether $E \in prf(F)$ is coNP-complete [29].
+Given an AF F and a set of arguments E, deciding whether $E \in stb(F)$ is in P and deciding whether $E \in prf(F)$ is coNP-complete [31].

 We begin with the complexity of Dalal's operator for revision by AFs under stable semantics.
-We will make use of the following construction, which is adapted from reductions used in proofs by Dimopoulos and Torres [29] and Dunne and Bench-Capon [32].
-In what follows, we consider a more general setting by giving up the restriction that $\mathfrak A$ is finite.
+We will make use of the following construction, which is

+9In what follows, we consider a more general setting by giving up the restriction that the domain of arguments \mathfrak{A} is finite, but still assume AFs to be finite.